hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 This command starts copying all available files to your site-packages folder and generating the necessary system dependent binary files.
-Additionally, the testing system of :ref:`HydPy` is triggered.
+Additionally, the testing system of *HydPy* is triggered.
 If everything works well, you finally get the message::

     test_everything.py resulted in 0 failing unit test suites,